hqf00342/Nlog.Targets.LocalSyslog/Readme.md

 ## implicit value

 If you omit some xml-attributes, the following default values will be used.
-Use local0 even if you specify an invalid facility name.
+Even if you specify an invalid facility name, `local0` will be used.

 ```
 Facility = "local0"
 layout = "${message:withexception=true}"